Bank Account Opening in UAE

 - Information proving consistent funding sources

 These documents are needed to make sure that you really do have the means to maintain a bank account in the UAE.
-Non-resident bank accounts can take a little longer to open thanks to the extra documentation.
+A Non-resident savings account can take a little longer to open thanks to the extra documentation.

 Opening an Account on a Mobile Device